hpc2n/openmp-parallelism-course/docs/hpc2n-intro.rst

 Project storage for this course
 """""""""""""""""""""""""""""""

-The project for this course is hpc2n2025-xyz.
+The project for this course is hpc2n202w-xyz.
+You need to substitute the letter by the actual numerical values.
 It has default storage of 500 GB, and that is located in the default location:

 .. code-block:: bash

-   /proj/nobackup/hpc2n2025-xyz/
+   /proj/nobackup/hpc2n202w-xyz/

 Unless you ask for a different name for the directory when you apply for it you will get it named after the project's ID.